insanj/OogyControllerManager/README.md

 stopUserInteraction(): void {
   this.controllerManager.removeListener(
     this.currentControllerListener
-  ); // since each listener has an automagically generated UUID, this is all we need to do }
+  ); // this is all we need to do
+  // (each listener has an automagically generated UUID) }
 ```